mpizenberg/elm-codingame/strategy.md

 We could even set traps if the opponent tries to reach for our HQ in a risky way if it thinks it could almost do it.

+Beware that there are things on the map that alter the "distance" to HQ.
+Buildings like towers for example prevent units of level 1 and 2 to move.

 # Path length from one HQ to the other

 The path of shortest distance from our HQ to the opponent HQ.